cyfyifanchen/cyfyifanchen/README.md

-The name is Elliott, Elliott Chen.
+The name is Elliot, Elliot Chen.

-- 🤔 The language is CSS, it's easy to read, it's impossible to read, don't ask why.
+- 🤔 The language is CSS, it's easy to write, it's impossible to read, don't ask why.

 - 🤨 The editor is Vim, often spend too much time on hjkl and forget other commands.